Bishop. The Warm Winter Wonderland.

 An early winter’s evening is a relaxing and safe activity for the whole family to wind down and warm up after a day on the slopes.
 It’s also a great day outing for warm water play and a little sun tanning even on a chilly winter day.
 Relax.
 Read.
 Restore yourself.
 The snack bar offers tempting treats and the outdoor picnic area provides a great spot for your own packed lunch.
 Liven up any lethargic legs with a little walk up the hillside along the rock garden trail.
 Keough’s was conceived as a place to get away and get close to nature.
 Almost 100 years later it still delivers on that promise.

-The Inn at Benton Hot Springs is about as beautifully rustic as it gets.
-The small town of Benton is one of the oldest existing towns in Mono County.
-It has a rich history dating back to the early Paiute people whose lives here revolved around the hot springs.
-In the mid-1800s the white travelers and settlers frequented the area and, when silver was discovered in these hills in 1864, the town was formally settled and thrived for almost 50 years.
-The current Inn, built with local pumice materials in the 1940s, replaced an old 10-room hotel first built in 1904.
-In 1998 the structure was renovated, keeping much of its original structural integrity and historical character intact.
+The Inn at Benton Hot Springs embodies beautifully rustic charm.
+The small town of Benton ranks among the oldest continuously existing towns in Mono County.
+The area’s history reaches back to the early Paiute people, whose lives centered on the natural hot springs.
+In the mid 1800s, white travelers and settlers began passing through.
+When prospectors discovered silver in the surrounding hills in 1864, the town took root and thrived for nearly 50 years.
+Builders constructed the current Inn in the 1940s using local pumice, replacing a 10 room hotel first built in 1904.
+In 1998, owners renovated the building while preserving its original structure and historic character.

 Today the seven cozy, individually decorated rooms provide semi-private access to three hot soaking pools, in-room refrigerators, radiant floor heating in winter, free WiFi, and a hearty breakfast is served to guests.
 Additional accommodation in newly renovated houses and cabins, each with large private hot soaking pools, makes this a perfect place for group get-togethers.
 The Miner’s Cabin provides a luxury ‘glamping’ experience for heartier souls.